 Additional computer labs are located in the physics department and several other departments on campus.
-Public computers are also available in the Olin Library and Cornell Campus Center to provide convenient Internet and e-mail access.
+Public computers are also available in the Olin Library and Cornell Campus Center to provide convenient Internet and email access.
 Computer labs along with the student help desk are available more than 90 hours a week, with 24-hour access in the Olin Electronic Research and Information Center.

-A variety of microcomputer software is available in the labs, including word processing, programming languages, statistical packages, and discipline-specific software for individual courses.
-E-mail and web page storage is provided for student home pages.
+A variety of microcomputer software is available in the labs, including word processing, multimedia and web design, programming languages, statistical packages, and discipline-specific software for individual courses.
+Email and Web page storage for student websites is provided to all students and is accessible on the Rollins Web server at www.rollins.edu.

-The Department of Information Technology offers courses throughout the year, both credit and non-credit, on topics such as Using the World Wide Web for Research, Using Excel Spreadsheets Effectively, Digital Video, and Creating Home Pages on the World Wide Web.
-For further information, visit the Information Technology website at www.rollins.edu/it.
+The Department of Information Technology offers courses throughout the year, both credit and noncredit, on topics such as Using the World Wide Web for Research, Using Excel Spreadsheets Effectively, Digital Video, and Creating Home Pages on the World Wide Web.
+For further information, visit the Information Technology website, or contact the Department of Information Technology at 407-628-6363.